awsdocs/amazon-route53-docs/doc_source/routing-to-beanstalk-environment.md

 1. Choose **Create**\.

-   Changes generally propagate to all Amazon Route 53 servers within 60 seconds\.
-When propagation is done, you'll be able to route traffic to your Elastic Beanstalk environment by using the name of the alias resource record set that you create in this procedure\.
+   Changes generally propagate to all Route 53 servers within 60 seconds\.
+When propagation is done, you'll be able to route traffic to your Elastic Beanstalk environment by using the name of the alias record that you create in this procedure\.